Webb-School-Computer-Science-Club/Verallel/README.md

 Check out <a href="https://github.com/Webb-School-Computer-Science-Club/Verallel-Firefox">Verallel's Firefox Version</a> and <a href = 'https://2023popn.github.io/VeraNav/'>VeraNav</a>, a website made for easier navigation of Veracross!

 # Verallel
-A student-made, student-tailored Chrome web extension for Veracross.
+A student-made, student-tailored web extension for Veracross.
 Provides ease of navigation in Veracross, with other quality of life features, and even more in progress.<br>
-Version 1.1.5 just released, with a trough of new features that are detailed in the release notes.
+Version 1.1.5 released, with a trough of new features that are detailed in the release notes.
 There is definitley more to do for further developing Verallel though!
 <br>
 Unfortunatley, at the moment, this extension is compatible only for Webb students, as the links will not work if your Veracross is a different school.